 Use search engines to track what people are saying about you.

 Several search engines track buzz in real time, and you can discover what people are saying about your website on blogs, forums, and social media networks.
-These search engines are a useful addition to Google Alerts, which you should also be using.
-These days, we tend to use Twitter Search the most.
+These search engines are a useful addition to Google Alerts—or the even-better alternative, Talkwalker Alerts—which you should also be using.
+These days, we tend to use Twitter Search and Topsy a lot.

 As you are reading through the results, make a list of what people are saying.
 What do they like about your website?
 What don’t they like about it?